Why Do Dogs Like Bones? 5 Reasons Why to Feed Them Bones

 • Grinding the bone

 Bones can also be ground and added to your dog’s food.
-For grinding purposes, chose soft bones like the neck bone or wings of poultry.
-Crush them in a meat grinder and add this to your dog’s food.
+For grinding purposes, choose soft bones like the neck bone or wings of poultry.
+Crush them in a meat grinder and add them to your dog’s food.

 Conclusion